naufalarifk/reactjs-todolistapp/README.md

 ## THIS WAS CREATED TWO MONTHS AGO
-  This project was a result of my curiosity after elarning basic js 2 months ago so i tried to create a to-do-list app since it's simple and the most basic app we can make using   react. honestly i look forward to making cool and complicated app within the 2nd phase of learning with waveast
+  This project was a result of my curiosity after learning basic js 2 months ago so i tried to create a to-do-list app since it's simple and the most basic app we can make using   react. honestly i look forward to making cool and complicated app within the 2nd phase of learning with waveast

 # Getting Started with Create React App